chizo4/git-workshop/README.md

 ## What is `Git`? 🧐

 `Git` is a distributed version control system (`VCS`) that facilitates better coding efficiency and software maintenance.
 It is an essential tool for collaboration, allowing multiple people to work on the same project without conflicts.
-Here are some key points about `Git`:
+Here are some key points about `Git` from [these slides]():

 - **Efficiency and Maintenance**: `Git` optimizes the workflow in development projects, making it easier to track changes and maintain code.
 - **Collaboration**: `Git` is designed for team collaboration, enabling developers to work together on software projects seamlessly.